Citizens of Canada and Bermuda

 Visa Requirements - Citizens of Bermuda

 Citizens of Bermuda traveling to the United States do not require a nonimmigrant visa for travel up to 180 days, except for the travel purposes described below.
-Additionally, Bermudian citizens do not require a visa unless they are ineligible for a visa under U.S. immigration law, or have previously violated the terms of their immigration status in the U.S.
+Additionally, citizens of Bermuda do not require a nonimmigrant visa unless they have been found ineligible for a visa under U.S. immigration law, or have previously violated the terms of their immigration status in the U.S.

 Citizens of Bermuda require nonimmigrant visas when traveling to the U.S. for these purposes: